BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 V’s story is the most unexpected of all.
 He didn’t even go to the audition for himself.

 He accompanied a friend who wanted to audition for Big Hit.
-While waiting, a casting director spotted V and encouraged him to try out too.
-He did.
-He was the only person from Daegu to pass auditions that day.
+While waiting, a casting staff member spotted V and encouraged him to try out too.
+He did — and he later said he was the only one selected from the Daegu audition that day.

-💡 His identity was kept secret from the public until just before debut — Big Hit wanted to save him as a surprise.
-Even the ARMY fan café didn’t know he existed until a few weeks before BTS launched.
+💡 His identity was kept out of most pre-debut promotion until just before the group’s launch — Big Hit wanted to save him as a surprise.
+He was revealed publicly only days before BTS’s June 2013 debut.

 Jungkook (Jeon Jungkook) — Seven Companies Wanted Him, 2011